trueromanus/VueJsFlexibleGridView/README.md

-# Vue.js FlexibleGridView
+# FlexGridView
-Flexible GridView component set for Vue.js 2
+FlexGridView is component set for Vue.js 2 help you easily create you own unique gridview